-2. Cafcass is required by Working Together (2023) to contribute to strong and effective multiagency child protection arrangements.
+- 2. Cafcass is required by Working Together (2023) to contribute to strong and effective multiagency child protection arrangements.
 Children who need protecting may include those who experience harm in their own family and those who are harmed or exploited by others in their community.
-Suffering or being likely to suffer significant harm is the threshold for child protection enquiries and such harm can take different forms, including sexual, physical, or emotional abuse; neglect or domestic abuse, including controlling or coercive behaviour; exploitation by criminal gangs or organised crime groups; trafficking; female genital mutilation, forced marriage, online abuse; sexual exploitation; and the influences of extremism which could lead to radicalisation.
+Suffering or being likely to suffer significant harm is the threshold for child protection enquiries and such harm can take different forms, including sexual, physical, or emotional abuse; neglect or domestic abuse, including controlling or coercive behaviour; exploitation by criminal gangs or organised crime groups; trafficking; female genital mutilation, forced marriage, online abuse; sexual exploitation; and the influences of extremism which could lead to radicalisation. - This policy sets out the requirements of practitioners and managers, including locums and Cafcass Associates, in accordance with the statutory duty of Cafcass to safeguard and promote the welfare of children.

-&lt;sup>1 Cafcass process requiring its employees to confirm they have read, understood, and will act in accordance with a policy.
+[1] Cafcass process requiring employees to confirm they have read, understood, and will act in accordance with a policy.

-- 3. This policy sets out the requirements of practitioners and managers, including locums and Cafcass Associates, in accordance with the statutory duty of Cafcass to safeguard and promote the welfare of children. - 4.
-The policy covers all family law and application types, where a practitioner is appointed to provide advice and assistance to the child, their family, and the court.
+- 4. The policy covers all family law and application types, where a practitioner is appointed to provide advice and assistance to the child, their family, and the court.
 The policy is underpinned by practice guidance to support practitioners and managers to fulfil their duties to safeguard and promote the welfare of children. - 5.
 Nationally, Cafcass follows the statutory guidance set out in Working Together (2023) and, locally, the policies, protocols and procedures agreed by the Local Safeguarding Children Partnership for the area where the child lives.
 Practitioners and managers are required to familiarise themselves with the national guidance and local arrangements, to refer to them when they identify harm or risk of future harm and to act in accordance with them when they become concerned about the welfare or safety of a child. - 6.
 The policy includes the duty of practitioners and managers to be alert and to take action to safeguard a child when they suspect abuse by a person who works with children or contextual risks including child exploitation and radicalisation.